segmentio/action-destinations/packages/docs/create.md

 Once you've configured your environment, you're ready to begin building your first destination.
 All commands, unless noted otherwise, should run from the root of the project folder.
 For example, `./action-destinations`

-> Run `./bin/run --help` at any time to see a list of available commands.
+> Run `./bin/run --help` at any time or visit the [CLI README](/packages/cli/README.md) to see a list of available commands.

 ### Scaffold the new destination